karlhulme/piggle/README.md

 [![npm](https://img.shields.io/npm/v/piggle.svg)](https://www.npmjs.com/package/piggle)
 [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

-Define long-running tasks as javascript generator functions.
+Define long-running operations as javascript generator functions.
 Ensure there's a yield after each important change.

-Piggle will then execute those tasks ensuring that any transitory failures are retries automatically.
+Piggle will then execute those operations ensuring that any steps that experience transitory failures are retried.
+You can set the strategy for this.

-If the long-running task cannot be completed then it will output the current progress as an object.
-You can store this object in a database, and you can pass this object back to Piggle to have it resume the task from wherever it left off.
+After each step in the operation an event emits an object that represents the current state of the operation.
+You can (and should) save this in a database.
+Ultimately, if the operation cannot be completed, the existing progress will be saved and can be resumed by passing the current state when re-launching the operation.

 There's a good piggle!